July 7, 2022

 • Rattling

 If you notice any of these noises, shut off the unit until a professional can take a look at it.
-If you’re in Sacramento and need air conditioning or maintenance services, Gallagher's Plumbing, Heating and Air Conditioning is your go-to contractor.
+If you’re in Sacramento and need air conditioning or maintenance services, Gallagher’s is your go-to contractor.

 Upgrade to a Newer Unit